Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 • A £2m investment in temporary modular homes is allowing us to house people who had been found sleeping rough, giving them the opportunity to rebuild their lives and receive essential support.

-• We are investing £51m in Adult Social Care services, predominantly from within the Housing Revenue Account, to build new day services, supported living flats and respite services for our service users.
+• We are investing £8m in Adult Social Care services, in partnership with the Housing Revenue Account, to build new day services, supported living flats and respite services for our service users.

-• We are working in partnership with the Department for Education in building schools and improving conditions to meet the future needs of our children and ensure access to education with over £33 million invested into our schools over the next three years.
+• We are working in partnership with the Department for Education in building schools and improving conditions to meet the future needs of our children and ensure access to education with £26m invested into our schools over the next three years.

-• We have produced a new Community Safety Plan in partnership with Thames Valley Police to focus on reducing serious violent crime and improving community engagement.
+• We are delivering a new Community Safety Plan in partnership with Thames Valley Police to focus on reducing serious violent crime and improving community engagement.

 • The home first approach to our Adult Social Care provision means residents can be supported to manage their conditions and remain at home for as long as possible, including after discharge from hospital.